matthewrenze/jhu-llm-temperature/README.md

 - [Plots](plots/) - contains all data visualizations

 ## Notes
+- [Source](source/) contains all scripts for experiments, processing, and analysis
 - See [Requirements.txt](source/requirements.txt) for a list of packages used in this experiment.
-- [GitHub Copilot](https://github.com/features/copilot) was used in the creation of source code for this experiment.
+- [GitHub Copilot](https://github.com/features/copilot) was used in the creation of this experiment.